Salvoxia/immich-folder-album-creator/README.md

 Due to their nature, external libraries may be changed by the user without Immich having any say in it.
 Two examples of this are the user deleting or renaming folders in their external libraries after the script has created albums, or the user moving single files from one folder to another.
 The script would create new albums from renamed folders or add images to their new album after they have been moved.
 Immich itself deals with this by marking images/videos it no longer sees in their original location as "offline".
 This can lead to albums being completely populated by "offline" files only (if the folder was renamed or deleted) while they exist normally in a new album or with single images being offline in one album, while existing normally in their new albums.
-There is an administrative option to trigger deletion of "offline assets" from libraries in the Immich Admin Interface.
-However, in the first example this might leave behind empty albums if the album only contained offline files.
+As of version 1.116.0, Immich no longer shows "offline" assets in the main timeline, but only in the Trash, together with deleted assets.
+If the trash is emptied, Immich forgets about these "offline" assets.
+If the asset is available again, it is removed from the trash and shows up as normal in the main timeline.

-To clean up this mess this script offers an option called `Sync Mode`.
+This script offers two levels of synchronization options to deal with these issues with an option called `Sync Mode`.
 It is an optional argument / environment variable that may have values from 0 to 2.
 The following behaviors wil be triggered by the different values:
   - `0`: No syncing (default)
   - `1`: Delete all empty albums at the end of a run
-  - `2`: Trigger offline asset removal for all libraires
+  - `2`: Delete ("forget") all offline assets, then delete all empty albums

+Option `1` leaves it up to the user to clear up "offline" assets by emptying the trash or restoring access to the files.
+Only if after any of these actions empty albums are left behind, they are automatically removed.
+Option `2` will first delete all "offline" assets automatically, then do the same with any empty albums left.

 > [!IMPORTANT]
-> Sync Mode 2 / Triggering offline asset removal requires the API key of an Admin User!

-The complete syncing process consists of two stages:
-1. Trigger Offline Asset Removal
-This will start a background job for each library to find and delete files from Immich's database that are marked as 'offline'.
-It is asynchronous and might take some time (depending on the size of the databases and the numver of offline files).
-Offline Asset Removal can only be triggered by Administrators, so the API Key used for this sync mode must be one of an Administrator.
-This might not be the same you use for creating albums!

-2. Delete Empty Albums
-Step 1 might leave behind empty albums for a different user.
-The script is capable of removing empty albums at the end of a run to clean up after Offline Asset Removal.
+> If your library is on a network share or external drive that might be prone to not being available all the time, avoid using `Sync Mode = 2`.

 > [!CAUTION]
 > It is __not__ possible for the script to distinguish between an album that was left behind empty after Offline Asset Removal and a manually created album with no images added to it!
 All empty albums of that user will be deleted!